-It’s no secret that the success of Harry Potter is a big secret.
-In other words, no one really knows why it became so popular.
+No one really knows why Harry Potter became so popular.
 In fact, many academics find Harry Potter relatively poorly executed, first from a storytelling perspective.
 Talking about another, better book, Diane Purkiss says the following:

 There’s no info dump; there’s no narrator; there’s no Dumbledore figure who in the last chapter plods in and says ‘Harry, I’m going to tell you everything.’
 None of that ever happens.